pascalPost/game-boy-emulator/README.md

 2) Parse the header and crate unit tests w.r.t., e.g., the Title, the Nintendo Logo and the Cartridge type.
 3) Parse the json file with all opcodes (https://gbdev.io/gb-opcodes/Opcodes.json).
 4) Write a disassembler.
 You may test with the snake ROM.
+5) Begin programming the emulator by adding instructions for the load sequence of snake.
+6) Add the graphics.

 ## Resources